getvariant/variant-java-demo/readme.md

 Hybrid state variants are optional in Variant: unless explicitely configured in the schema, concurrent variations are treated as _disjoint_, i.e. Variant server will not target any sessions to variant experiences in both variations.
 However, in this demo, the more complex _conjoint_ concurrency model is demonstrated.
 It supports hybrid state vairants, when both variations are targeted to the variant experience.
 This is explained in detain in a subsequent section.

 When you first navigate to the `Veterinarians` page, Variant server targets your session randomly in both variations.
 This targeting is _durable_, so reloading the page won't change it.
 If you want to make Variant to re-target, get a new private browser window.
 (Note that some browsers share cookies between private windows, so be sure that there are no other private windows open.)
+You may also vary the [probability weights](https://github.com/getvariant/variant-java-demo/blob/ad4d55d1d7017c64e4e9c8248f7700eff2c32b61/petclinic.schema#L54) by editing the `petclinic.schema` file in the server's `schemata` directory.

+If your session happened to be targeted to the variant experience in the `ScheduleVisitTest` and you see the _Schedule visit_ link, clicking it will navigatete to the experimental version of the `New Visit`page:

 <table>
   <tr>